Spring flowers and travel clothes for UK trip

 Travel umbrella

 A travel umbrella will fit easily in your bag when you don’t need it, but stand up to wind gusts and rain when you do.
+This is a must-have for UK spring travel.

 UK Travel Luggage

-I bring a Delsey Carry-On along for all of my travels any time of year.
+I bring my Delsey Carry-On along for all of my travels any time of year.
 It meets airline requirements for carry-on luggage, includes a TSA lock, and is expandable to fit your souvenirs on the return trip.
 The internal dividers are also really smart and the front opening section makes it easy to remove items for airport security.

 The hard case can handle a lot.
 I’ve had mine for years and it’s still going strong.
 Spinner wheels make it easy to bring along on London streets or across airports.